Signs an Adult May Be At-Risk to Harm a Child

 - Misses or ignores social cues about others’ personal or sexual limits and boundaries?

 - Often has a "special" child friend, maybe a different one from year to year?

-- Spends most of his/her spare time with children and shows little interest in spending time with someone their own age?
+- Spends most of their spare time with children and shows little interest in spending time with someone their own age?